Mommie Dearest (film): Response from Crawford family

 Christina Crawford, the writer of the memoir from which the book is based, claims to have seen the film only once, and has repeatedly stated that she had no involvement with the making of the film.
 She denounced the film as "grotesque", saying, "It's not a very good movie".
-However, Christina's issues with the film are in the presentation, not the instances of abuse.
+However, Christina's issues with the film were in the presentation, not the instances of abuse.
 In an interview with Larry King, she confirmed that Crawford would fly into rages and beat her with household objects.
 "Hair brushes, and – the famous hangers, of course.
 It was very violent."
 In the same interview, when asked if the film had exaggerated Crawford's abuse, she said "No, they didn't even make it more bizarre....(but) it switched the whole story from being the story of the child suffering the abuse and trying to live through it and survive to a woman of Hollywood who just wasn't obeyed and flew off the handle and had great makeup."

 Christina's sister Cathy Crawford LaLonde criticized both the film and Christina Crawford's original book, claiming that Christina "had her own reality ...
 I don't know where she got her ideas.
 Our Mommie was the best mother anyone ever had."

 According to a 1978 interview with the Los Angeles Times, Christopher Crawford's view of life with their mother was very similar.
 He recounts being made to wear a sleep harness, Crawford holding his hand in a fireplace until it blistered, and repeatedly running away from home to escape her.
 In the same interview, he states that Crawford disowned her grandchildren and refused to visit them in the hospital.
 "She was not a mother.
 She was not a family," he says.